KateWilkinson/CV/README.md

 #### Problem Solving

-Sometimes I would be given a complicated brief for a book design by an editor or designer, and it was my job to work out what the most important requirements were and how to achieve them.
-It was the most exciting part of my job - to be given a brief and to come up with a solution that would bring those ideas to life in a finished product.
-It meant asking a lot of questions, doing a lot of research, prototyping and also recognising whether some aspects weren't achievable.
+The best part of my previous job was all the problem solving I had to do.
+I would often be given a complicated brief by an editor or designer, and it was my job to find the best way to bring those ideas to life.
+Here are some examples of problems I'm particularly proud of solving;

+* Produced a book with 70 very old photographs reproduced in excellent quality and to the authors very precise specification.
+Required attention to detail, planning and research.
+* Handled production of a book with a hole cut into the front case to reveal a watch face perfectly centered on the endpaper behind.
+It was an incredibly complex project that needed precision and a lot of prototyping!
+* Responsible for a new solution for colour management for a well known illustrator who was very particular about exactly how colour would be reproduced when printed.
+This required the ability and confidence to look at the problem from a fresh perspective and try a new approach (as well as good use of my negotiating skills)

-My experience allows me to approach a coding problem similarly - to look at the key problems to be solved, to work out what tools, resources or information are necessary to solve them, and to be objective and realistic about what's achievable in the given time frame.
-I know from experience that it's better to deliver a simpler, complete version of a product with key features in place and working properly, than something with lots of features that hadn't been planned and tested properly that will fall apart.
+I treat coding problems in the same way - I look at the key problems to be solved, work out what tools, resources or information are necessary to solve them, and can be objective and realistic about what's achievable in the given time frame.

+#### Project Management

+I was responsible for delivery of 10+ new books per month for editorial teams in 4 different locations, produced at printing companies across 4 continents and delivering into over a dozen warehouse locations, and so I'm very experienced in juggling different tasks, prioritising workload, working highly efficiently and meeting deadlines.

 ## Education

 #### Makers Academy (June 2015 - August 2015)

-The crucial thing I learnt at Makers Academy was how to learn quickly, independently and responsively.
-I already had a curiosity about coding and a passion for crafting functional, beautiful products, and with my new learning superpowers I now have the confidence and ability to find elegant solutions to coding problems and tailor them to my needs, as well as to continue learning new technologies and approaches.
+At Makers Academy I learnt how to learn quickly, independently and responsively.
+I already had a curiosity about coding and a passion for crafting beautiful products, and with my new learning superpowers I now have the confidence and ability to find elegant solutions to coding problems and tailor them to my needs, as well as to continue learning new technologies and approaches.

 I've also learnt a lot of other things over the last 12 weeks, including;

 - Best practices and key principles such as Object-Oriented Design, Test-Driven Development, SOLID
-- How to craft and deliver clean, legible code by following Agile methodology and refactoring
+- How to craft and deliver clean, legible code by following Agile methodology, debugging and refactoring
-- How to use technologies like Ruby, Rails, Javascript, Node.js, Angular.js
+- Technologies like Ruby, Rails, Javascript, Node.js, Angular.js
 - Extensive testing using Rspec, Jasmine, Capybara, Karma, Protractor

 #### University of the Arts London (2010 - 2011)